xiong-jie-y/ai-yome/docs/3d_reconstruction/01_survey_3d_reconstruction.md

 ## 3D Video Format we adopt
 Before explaining video format, I explain apps available.
-There are some apps for looking glass.
+There are some apps for Looking Glass.

-To play 3D Videos on looking glass, you can use [HoloPlay](https://docs.lookingglassfactory.com/3d-viewers/holoplay-studio) Studio.
+To play 3D Videos on Looking Glass, you can use [HoloPlay](https://docs.lookingglassfactory.com/3d-viewers/holoplay-studio) Studio.

 The supported video formats are